ddarshney/Microsoft_TEAMS_Meet/README.md

 git clone https://github.com/ddarshney/Microsoft_TEAMS_Meet.git

 ```

-Or you can download the zip file.
+Or you can also download the zip file.

 Then open cmd or git bash on the project folder to install some modules that I used to build this project